encircled/MavenAutoChangelog/README.md

 Maven plugin properties:
 - *pathToChangelog* - Path to changelog file.
 Default is CHANGELOG.md
+- *lastTag* - Predefined git tag which is used for comparing.
+Alternatively, `lastTagPattern` may be used to parse latest tag dynamically
-- *lastTagPattern* - Regexp pattern which should be used to match line with latest release version (tag)
+- *lastTagPattern* - Regexp pattern which is used to match line with latest release version (tag).
+Alternatively, `lastTag` may be used if tag is predefined
-- *lastTagFormat* - Format (for java <code>String.format(lastTagFormat, lastTagPattern)</code>) which can be used to customize git tag if differs from <code>lastTagPattern</code>.
-Default is %s
+- *lastTagFormat* - Defines format (for java `String.format(lastTagFormat, lastTagPattern)`) which is used to customize git tag if differs from `lastTagPattern`
 - *applicableCommitPattern* - Regexp pattern which is used to filter unwanted commits, i.e. only commits which match this regexp will be included into changelog
-- *commitFormat* - Additional java <code>String.format(commitMessage, commitFormat)</code> which can be used to customize changelog entry.
-Default is %s
+- *commitFormat* - Additional java `String.format(commitMessage, commitFormat)` which can be used to customize changelog entry.
+Default is `%s`
 - *unreleasedRowPattern* - Regexp pattern which should be used to match line with 'Unreleased' token

 ### Sample